keinervonuns/PlayMix/README.md

 The plugin searches for icons using the process binary name from PulseAudio sink input properties.

 **Note**: While button action icons can be SVG, application icons displayed on the volume dial must be PNG format.

+---

+**Disclaimer**: This project was developed with assistance from AI coding tools.